Jamie Maclaren: Loans to Hibernian

 Maclaren was loaned to Scottish club Hibernian in January 2018, in the hope that more playing time would boost his chances of being selected by Australia for the 2018 FIFA World Cup.
 He made his Scottish Premiership debut in a 1–0 win at Dundee on 24 January.
 Maclaren scored his first goal for Hibs on 3 February, converting a match-winning penalty against Rangers.
 He scored the second goal in a 2–0 win for Hibs in an Edinburgh derby on 9 March, and helped to delay Celtic's title celebrations by scoring the first goal in a 2–1 win for Hibs on 21 April.
 He ended his season in Scotland by scoring a hat-trick in a 5–5 draw with Rangers.

 After the loan spell ended, Maclaren said that he hoped Darmstadt would make him available for transfer.
 On 3 August, Maclaren returned to Hibernian on a season-long loan.
 This spell was less productive, as Maclaren only scored one goal and he struggled to hold down a regular place in the starting lineup.
-The Hibs terminated the loan on 31 January 2019.
+Hibs terminated the loan on 31 January 2019.

 Melbourne City

-On 31 January 2019, Maclaren signed for A-League club Melbourne City FC on a marquee deal to see him at the club till May 2022.
+On 31 January 2019, Maclaren signed for A-League club Melbourne City on a marquee deal to see him at the club till May 2022.
 He scored in his first game for City with a backheel against Adelaide United on 9 February.
 He won the Golden Boot that season with 22 goals, three more than the nearest competitor, Adam Le Fondre.

 On 6 March 2021, Maclaren scored and assisted two in Melbourne City's 6–0 away win over city rivals Melbourne Victory.
 On the next meeting on 17 April 2021, he became the first player to score five goals in the A-League regular season history, and just the second of all time, as the hosts won 7–0.
 He became Melbourne City's record goalscorer with 58 goals on 13 May 2021, when his team won 4–1 against Adelaide United at home overtaking Bruno Fornaroli.

+After 5 and a half seasons at the club, on 30 April 2024 it was announced that Maclaren would leave Melbourne City at the conclusion of the 2023–24 A-League season, in the lead up to the club's elimination final against derby rivals Melbourne Victory.

+Maclaren played his final match for Melbourne City in a Melbourne Derby elimination final against Melbourne Victory.
+Maclaren was substituted off in the 75th minute of the match, having registered just 8 touches in the match, as Melbourne City lost 3–2 on penalties after the match ended 1–1 in regulation time.